weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 For local development or personal evaluation, using Docker Compose will most likely be sufficient.

+Using Weaviate with Kubernetes is out of scope for this tutorial.
+You can find more info on Kubernetes [here](/developers/weaviate/current/installation/kubernetes.html).

 ### Self-deployment instructions

-The installation and configuration with Docker and Kubernetes is out of scope for this tutorial.
-If you prefer to deploy Weaviate yourself, see the [installation documentation](/developers/weaviate/current/installation/){:target="_blank"} page.
-Then you can continue with the tutorial with at [Schema](/developers/weaviate/current/getting-started/schema.html) page.
+The installation and configuration with Docker and Kubernetes is out of scope for this tutorial, as all code examples include references to a WCS instance.
+To learn about deploying Weaviate locally, follow the [installation documentation](/developers/weaviate/current/installation/){:target="_blank"} page.

+If you feel comfortable making a few changes to the code examples in the tutorial and you prefer to run Weaviate locally.
+You can set up Weaviate with Docker in two steps:

+0. Get `docker-compose.yml` configuration file by calling:
+    ```js
+    curl -o docker-compose.yml "https://configuration.semi.technology/v2/docker-compose/docker-compose.yml?enterprise_usage_collector=false&modules=standalone&runtime=docker-compose&weaviate_version=v{{ site.weaviate_versions[current_page_version].helm_version }}"
+    ```
+0. Sping up docker
+    ```js
+    docker-compose up -d
+    ```

+Then you can continue with the tutorial and skip to the [Schema](/developers/weaviate/current/getting-started/schema.html) page.

 ## WCS hands-on